anyasabo/eckupgrade/README.md

 meta.helm.sh/release-namespace: {{ .Release.Namespace }}
 ```

 to the default labels, making sure all resources had these labels, and using the release namespace of the hardcoded `elastic-system` namespace.
+Looking at it further I think those `meta` annotations actually may be added by Helm by default and we do not need to set them manually.

+v1beta1 CRDs themselves are deprecated in k8s 1.16 and are being removed in the near future (looks like it recently changed to [1.22](https://github.com/kubernetes/kubernetes/pull/92220/files)).
+This should work fine though as the patch works with CRD and was designed to work around the Deployments group change.